magentabusiness/magentabusiness.github.io/products/paas/eu/privacy-policy.md

 <br>
 <p> <b>3.
 Purpose and Use</b> </p>
-<p> 3.1 ThingsBoard, Inc. uses the personally identifiable information to provide you with public information regarding us and our services; to share news, updates and reports in response to your inquiries; for gaining an understanding of your needs; for performing statistical analysis or analyses of global Service usage; for security and legal compliance; for notifying you of any changes to this Service or our remain services; for billing; and for other services.
+<p> 3.1 IoT Hub, Inc. uses the personally identifiable information to provide you with public information regarding us and our services; to share news, updates and reports in response to your inquiries; for gaining an understanding of your needs; for performing statistical analysis or analyses of global Service usage; for security and legal compliance; for notifying you of any changes to this Service or our remain services; for billing; and for other services.
 We also reserve the right to make full use of information that is not personally identifiable information.</p>

 <br>
 <p> <b>4.
 Disclosure</b> </p>
 <p>4.1 We will not sell, share, or rent your information to others except to our staff and to trusted third parties and affiliates when we need to share the information to provide a product or service you have requested.
 Without limiting the above, we will share your personal data with third parties only in the ways that are described in this Privacy Policy.</p>

 <p>4.2 It may happen, the disclosure of your personally identifiable information would be necessary in response to a subpoena, court order, or a request for cooperation from law enforcement or other governmental agency globally, in accordance with applicable law.
-Your personal data may also be shared when we believe disclosure is necessary in connection with efforts to investigate, prevent, or take other action regarding actual or suspected illegal activity or other wrongdoing, to protect and defend the rights, property or safety of the Service, ThingsBoard, Inc., our users, or others.</p>
+Your personal data may also be shared when we believe disclosure is necessary in connection with efforts to investigate, prevent, or take other action regarding actual or suspected illegal activity or other wrongdoing, to protect and defend the rights, property or safety of the Service, IoT Hub, Inc., our users, or others.</p>

 <p> 4.3 We will use commercially reasonable efforts to make you aware of the disclosure of your personal information contrary to the terms set forth in this Privacy Policy (e.g., in the event of any material security breach).</p>